p26e/harvest-npm/README.md

 ## How it works

 TL;DR: Every time `harvest-npm` is executed, it will find all versions satisfying the given semver for each package specified in the pinfile.
-It will only download package versions that hasn't been downloaded before (according to the lockfile).
+It will only download package versions that hasn't previously been downloaded (according to the lockfile).
 The outputed directory can be served as static files to function as a read-only NPM registry.

 The key part of `harvest-npm` is to create a _pinfile_.
 The pinfile is a JSON file containing packages and corresponding [semver strings](https://semver.org/) (`harvest-npm` uses [this NPM package](https://github.com/npm/node-semver) to resolve matching packages).
 Let's see an example of a pinfile: